databio/pepatac/README.md

 ## Installing

 **Prerequisites**.
-This pipeline uses [pypiper](https://github.com/epigen/pypiper) to run a pipeline for a single sample, and [looper](https://github.com/epigen/looper) to handle multi-sample projects (for either local or cluster computation).
-You can do a user-specific install of both like this:
+This pipeline uses [pararead](https://github.com/databio/pararead) to parallel processing of sequencing reads, [pypiper](https://github.com/epigen/pypiper) to run a pipeline for a single sample, and [looper](https://github.com/epigen/looper) to handle multi-sample projects (for either local or cluster computation).
+You can do a user-specific install of all like this:

 ```
+pip install --user --upgrade https://github.com/databio/pararead/zipball/master
 pip install --user https://github.com/epigen/pypiper/zipball/master
 pip install --user https://github.com/epigen/looper/zipball/master
 ```